-- To return to the scene menu, slide the zoom controller again. - To scroll between scenes, use [◄] and [▶]. - To configure the camera with the settings for the currently selected scene, press [SET].
+- To return to the scene menu, slide the zoom controller again. - To scroll between scenes, use [◀] and [▶]. - To configure the camera with the settings for the currently selected scene, press [SET].

-■ BEST SHOT Precautions
+BEST SHOT Precautions

+- Sample images shown on BEST SHOT scene screens were not shot with this camera.
+There are provided to illustrate the effects and merits of each scene. - Images shot using a BEST SHOT scene may not produce the results you expected due to shooting conditions and other factors. - You can modify the camera settings that are configured after you select a BEST SHOT scene.
+Note, however, that the BEST SHOT settings revert to their defaults when you select another BEST SHOT scene or turn off the camera. - Snapshot shooting is disabled while the following BEST SHOT scenes are being used.

+Prerecord (Movie), For YouTube, BEST SHOT movie scenes

+Movie recording is disabled while the following BEST SHOT scenes are being used.

+HDR, HDR Art, Multi SR Zoom, Slide Panorama, High Speed Best Selection, Lag Correction, High Speed Anti Shake, Blurred Background, Wide Shot
-- · BEST SHOT scene images were not shot using this camera. - Images shot using a BEST SHOT scene may not produce the results you expected due to shooting conditions and other factors. - You can modify the camera settings that are configured after you select a BEST SHOT scene.
-Note, however, that the BEST SHOT settings revert to their defaults when you select another BEST SHOT scene or turn off the camera. - Snapshot shooting is disabled while the following BEST SHOT scenes are being used. - "Prerecord (Movie)", "For YouTube", HS BEST SHOT movie scenes - Movie recording is disabled while the following BEST SHOT scenes are being used. - "HDR", "HDR Art", "Multi SR Zoom", "Slide Panorama", "High Speed Best Selection", "Lag Correction", "High Speed Anti Shake" - Except for the "High Speed CS" scene, all other HS BEST SHOT scenes do not support shooting with the F CS mode.
-The High Speed CS mode is always applied for the "CS mode" setting for all HS BEST SHOT scenes other than the "High Speed CS".
-When shooting with the "High Speed CS" scene, you can select either the High Speed CS mode or the F CS mode with the "CS mode" setting. - FHD movie and STD movie recording are disabled (and high speed movie is always enabled) while the following BEST SHOT scenes are being used.
-"Child High Speed Movie", "Pet High Speed Movie", "Sports High Speed Movie" - Shooting with a BEST SHOT scene automatically shoots with the mode setting that is configured for that scene, regardless of whether the camera's current REC mode setting is Single Shot or continuous shutter (CS) setting. - Except for "Auto", the "12M", "3:2", and "16:9" image size settings are not supported by HS BEST SHOT.
-Selecting any HS BEST SHOT scene except for "Auto" while one of the above image size settings is selected will cause the setting to change to "10M". - When the movie mode is FHD/STD, movies are recorded using the settings of the selected BEST SHOT scene.
-For high speed movie recording, BEST SHOT scene settings are ignored and movie recording is performed as it normally is.

-Except for "Auto", all HS BEST SHOT scenes ignore the current "Zoom (SR)" setting.
+- FHD movie and STD movie recording are disabled (and high speed movie is always enabled) while the following BEST SHOT scenes are being used.
+Child High Speed Movie, Pet High Speed Movie, Sports High Speed Movie - The "3:2" and "16:9" image size settings are not supported by BEST SHOT scenes that use High Speed CS.
+Selecting "3:2" and "16:9" in another mode and then selecting a BEST SHOT scene that uses High Speed CS will cause the image size setting to change to "16M". - When the movie mode is FHD/STD, movies are recorded using the settings of the selected BEST SHOT scene.
+For high speed movie recording, BEST SHOT scene settings are ignored and movie recording is performed as it normally is. - BEST SHOT scenes that use High Speed CS ignore the "Zoom (SR)" setting. - With the BEST SHOT scenes below, certain shooting conditions can cause the image area to become narrower than normal.
+HDR, HDR Art, High Speed Night Scene and Portrait